 Darius is a singer-songwriter, recording artist, and poet.
-He has released five CDs, played at CBGB and the Troubadour, opened for acts like Don MacLean, Dr John, and Guy Clark, had a Billboard top-20 video, and was hailed as “Hollywood’s poet-laureate” when living in Tinsel Town.
-His 2012 CD "The Coyote Cantos" was nominated for a San Diego Music Award in 2012.
+He has released five CDs, played at CBGB and the Troubadour, opened for acts like Don MacLean, Dr John, and Guy Clark, and had a Billboard top-20 video.
+His 2012 CD "The Coyote Cantos" was nominated for a San Diego Music Award.
 He also played sitar on the classic Warren Zevon song “Bad Karma.”
-His latest CD "Eleven Story Strum" was released in 2015.
-Darius' latest musical project is the Sham Saints.
+His latest solo CD "Eleven Story Strum" was released in 2015.
+He is also a founding member of the Sham Saints.

 FOR FULL BIO, PLEASE READ ON . . .